Abdelwaheb-Hnaien/gcp-infrastructure-automation/README.md

 ## How to set up infrastructur builder in my GCP project ?
 Infrastructure builder should be available in conatiner registery within your project.

-Check this repository to make the tool available in your project.
+The tool will inherit permissions from Cloud Build.
+So make sure to grant Cloud build sufficient permissions to be able to create resources in your project.

+See full set up instructions.

 ## Demo :